ztroop/tabbs/README.md

 # tabbs

-`tabbs` is a command line tool for displaying comma-separated data as a table in the terminal.
+A command line tool for displaying comma-separated data as a table in the terminal.

 ## Features